qatoolkit/web/index.md

 [Swagger](https://swagger.io/specification/) is a popular OpenAPI specification that defines a standard interface for RESTful APIs.
 It's a blueprint for humans and machines to explore and generate HTTP requests.

-`QAToolKit.Source.Swagger` can produce a list to HTTP requests from Swagger files which can be used in other steps & processes like Bombardier (check `QAToolKit.Engine.Bombardier`).
+`QAToolKit.Source.Swagger` can produce a list to HTTP requests from Swagger files which can be used in other steps & processes like load tests, integration tests, etc.

 The library is very flexible and allows for request filtering, whitelisting, data generation, URL and model data replacement and basic authentication.
 This way you can generate requests that can be used in load tests, integration tests, etc.